 Meaning and History

 The Orange brand appeared in 1994 in the UK and represented Orange Personal Communications Services Ltd., formerly known as Microtel.
 It then changed owners frequently until France Télécom SA acquired it.
-This happened in 2000, and in 2006 the parent company underwent a rebranding and became Orange SA to combine all its products under one brand.
+This happened in 2000, and in 2006, the parent company underwent a rebranding, becoming Orange SA to consolidate all its products under one brand.
 At the same time, the famous orange square logo was developed, which replaced the same type of word sign.

 1975 – 1981

 In the 1970s and 1980s.
 France Télécom did not exist.
-The telecommunications industry was beginning to develop in France, represented by the General Direction of Telecommunications.
-It had its logo: white “Télécommunications” inside a blue rectangle (left) and a blue telephone in a white square (right).
-Moreover, the telephone was shown schematically: one large circle – a rotary dial, eight small circles – numbers, a long arc – a tube.
+The telecommunications industry was beginning to develop in France, with the General Direction of Telecommunications representing it.
+It had its logo: “Télécommunications” in white inside a blue rectangle (left) and a blue telephone in a white square (right).
+Moreover, the telephone was shown schematically: one large circle, a rotary dial, eight small circles, numbers, a long arc, and a tube.

 1981 – 1982

-In 1981, the logo’s proportions changed because the abbreviation “PTT” was added to the word “Télécommunications.”
-It was written in italics and occupied the top line.
+In 1981, the logo’s proportions changed to accommodate the addition of the abbreviation “PTT” to the word “Télécommunications.”
+It was written in italics and appeared at the top of the line.

 1982 – 1987

 In connection with the proliferation of push-button telephones, it was decided to change the design, placing the image of eleven buttons and a telephone receiver in a white square.
-In addition, the modernization affected the inscriptions: the abbreviation became the background for the word “TELECOMMUNICATIONS,” which was transferred to the upper case and aligned to the center.
+In addition, the modernization affected the inscriptions: the abbreviation became the background for the word “TELECOMMUNICATIONS,” which was moved to uppercase and centered.
 Instead of light blue, dark blue began to be used.
-A wide indent appeared between the rectangle and the square, making it possible to round the corners of both geometric shapes.
+A wide indent formed between the rectangle and the square, allowing the corners of both shapes to be rounded.

 1987 – 1988

-Shortly before the change in legal status, the organization updated its logo, making it simple and straightforward.
-For this, the designers removed the abbreviation “PTT” and reduced the word “TELECOMMUNICATIONS” to “TELECOM.”
+Shortly before the change in legal status, the organization updated its logo to make it more straightforward.
+To this end, the designers removed the abbreviation “PTT” and shortened the word “TELECOMMUNICATIONS” to “TELECOM.”
 The interior of the quadrangles has turned white, and all elements have been repainted light blue.

 1988 – 1993

-In 1988, the most important event in the history of France Télécom SA took place: this company was founded based on Postes, Télégraphes et Téléphones.
-At the same time, it received its first name and logo, which was very similar to the brand name of its predecessor.
-The developers added the word “FRANCE” above “TELECOM,” for which they had to break the frame’s integrity around the rectangle.
+In 1988, the most important event in the history of France Télécom SA took place: the company was founded based on Postes, Télégraphes et Téléphones.
+At the same time, it adopted its first name and logo, which were very similar to its predecessor’s brand name.
+The developers added the word “FRANCE” above “TELECOM,” which required breaking the frame’s integrity around the rectangle.

 1993 – 2000

 Three years after gaining autonomy, the telecommunications service provider renewed its wordmark.
-Its name began to be written in one line, and all letters, except for the initial ones, were converted to lower case.
-The emblem took place on the left side: one large parallelogram, consisting of twelve small parallelograms encircled by two half rings.
+Its name began to be written in one line, and all letters, except for the initial ones, were converted to lowercase.
+The emblem appeared on the left side: one large parallelogram, consisting of twelve small parallelograms, encircled by two half rings.
 All elements were dark blue.

 2000 – 2006